Todd Carney: Canberra Raiders (2004–2009)

-On 18 May 2007, despite being disqualified from driving, Carney drove a Ute belonging to teammate, Steve Irwin.

-Police began to pursue the vehicle after noticing the wheels of the Ute momentarily lost traction as it went around a corner.
-Despite the police car having its sirens sounding and lights flashing, Carney refused to stop his speeding vehicle and led police on a high-speed chase through the back streets of the Canberra suburb of Bruce.

-After turning into a dead-end street, Carney stopped the car and fled the scene on foot, leaving Irwin in the passenger seat.
-Irwin told police that, "Carney was the driver".Police went to Carney's home address, but he was not there instead the police found 23-year-old room-mate, Tom Witcombe, claimed that he had not seen Carney since earlier that afternoon.
-The next morning, Carney turned himself into the police.

-On Tuesday 12 June 2007, Carney appeared at the ACT Magistrates Court.
-Carney plead guilty to the charges of failing to stop when directed by police, negligent driving and driving while disqualified.
+On 12 June 2007, Carney appeared at the ACT Magistrates Court.
+Carney pleaded guilty to the charges of failing to stop when directed by police, negligent driving and driving while disqualified.

 He was spared jail, but the Court placed Carney on a 12-month good behaviour order and banned him from driving until 2012.
 He was also sentenced to 200 hours of community service.

-The Magistrate warned Carney that if he were to commit another offence he would, "undoubtedly go to jail".Controversially the Canberra Raiders club sacked Steve Irwin (who was not charged with any offences over the incident), but retained Carney.
+The Magistrate warned Carney that if he were to commit another offence he would, "undoubtedly go to jail".

+Controversially the Canberra Raiders club sacked Steve Irwin (who was not charged with any offences over the incident), but retained Carney.

 Carney was the Raiders' top try-scorer for the 2007 NRL season.

 Before the 2008 NRL season, Carney began modelling his game on Johnathan Thurston, in a bid to play representative football.
 He was also being personally coached by his life and childhood hero, Laurie Daley.

 His 2008 pre-season was eventful, as he became the subject of a three-way battle between Canberra, Manly and Penrith.
 Eventually he re-signed with the Raiders until 2010, with an option for a further two-years.

 Though off-field misbehaviour continued to plague Carney's playing career and on 20 July 2008, it was "alleged" that he had urinated on a man in a Canberra nightclub, the man had to undertake counseling to overcome the trauma of the incident.

 Carney was suspended from participating in league matches and training while the allegations were investigated.
 The complaint was withdrawn two-days later, but Carney remained suspended for the round 21 match against the Gold Coast Titans.

 The nightclub allegations sparked renewed interest in Carney's 2007 negligent driving charges, when Steve Irwin "claimed" that Carney was intoxicated whilst driving at the time of the 2007 incident.
 But Irwin had been pressured by the club (Canberra Raiders) to remain quiet, in an attempt to avoid a jail sentence for Carney.

 The incident led to the club imposing an ultimatum on Carney which included a five-point plan.